|

 Carell and Hathaway in the June 2007 Watch!
 CBS magazine:

-( Masi Oka of Heroes) and buddy Lloyd (Nate Torrence) will reprise their Get
+( Masi Oka of Heroes) and buddy Lloyd (Nate Torrence) reprised their Get

 Smart roles in a direct to DVD flick: Get Smarter: Bruce & Lloyd Out